Český Brod: Administrative division

+Etymology

+The word brod means 'ford' in Czech and refers to a ford across the Šembera stream that used to be here.
+The town was originally called Biskupský Brod (in Latin Broda Episcopalis, meaning "Bishop's ford").
+From 1315, the name Český Brod ("Bohemian ford") was used to distinguish from Německý Brod ("German Brod" today Havlíčkův Brod), which was located on the same trade route.

 Geography

 Český Brod is located about 23 km east of Prague.
 It lies in a flat agricultural landscape of the Central Elbe Table.
-The Šembera river flows through the town.
+The highest point is at 275 m above sea level.
+The Šembera stream flows through the town.

 History

-Český Brod was probably founded in the 12th century by the bishop of Prague Jan I. In 1286, it was promoted to a town.
-From that time till the beginning of the 14th century, the town's name was Biskupský Brod (Broda Episcopalis, meaning "Bishop's ford").
-In 1437, the Holy Roman Emperor Sigismund designated Český Brod a free royal town.
+Český Brod was probably founded by the bishop of Prague Jan I between 1134 and 1139 and was located on an important trade route.
+The first written mention of Český Brod is from 1268, when it was promoted to a town by Bishop Jan III of Dražice.
+From that time till the beginning of the 14th century, the town's name was Biskupský Brod.
+In 1437, Emperor Sigismund designated Český Brod a free royal town.

+In 1512, the town was damaged by a large fire.
+After Český Brod participated in the Estates Revolt in Bohemia in 1547, its properties were confiscated and the town became significantly poorer.
+During the Thirty Years' War, in 1639 and 1643, the town was badly damaged and looted.
+At the end of the war, the town was abandoned, but then 24 new families settled here.

-Until 1918, the town was part of the Austrian monarchy (in the Austrian part of the empire after the compromise of 1867), head of the Böhmisch Brod – Český Brod District, one of the 94 Bezirkshauptmannschaften in Bohemia.
+The railway was constructed in 1845, which triggered the industrial development of the town.
+A steam mill, a brewery and a farm machinery factory were established here.
+Until 1918, the town was part of Austria-Hungary, head of the Böhmisch Brod – Český Brod District, one of the 94 Bezirkshauptmannschaften in Bohemia.

 Demographics

+Transport

+The I/12 from Prague to Kolín passes through the town.

+Český Brod is located on the railway line from Prague–Kolín.

 Education

-In Český Brod, there are 3 kindergartens, 2 elementary schools, a school for students with special needs, a gymnasium, and a high school of economics (in Liblice).
+In Český Brod are 3 kindergartens, 2 primary schools, a school for students with special needs, a gymnasium, and the Secondary School of Management and Graphics in Liblice.

 Culture

 Rock for People, an annual summer music festival, was held in Český Brod from 1995 to 2006.
-In 2007 it was decided to relocate this festival to Hradec Králové.
+In 2007, the festival relocated to Hradec Králové.